 Calzedonia, for instance, sent a yellow-charged email to promote their new swimsuit collection.
-A smart combination of color there doesn’t tire the eye, but instead cheers the reader up and brings positive holiday vibes.
+A smart combination of color that doesn’t tire the eye, but instead cheers the reader up and brings positive holiday vibes.

 Purple — add sophistication

 In color psychology, purple means wisdom, independence, mystery, and magic.
-Its darker shades remind of royalty and nobility, while lighter shades indicate feminine energy and delicacy.
+Its darker shades remind people of royalty and nobility, while lighter shades indicate feminine energy and delicacy.
 Adding hints of purple to your email fills it with uplifting and encouraging accents.
 But be careful as using too much purple can cause feelings of frustration.

 Brands are often inclined to purple when marketing beauty and anti-aging products.
 Dermalogica, for example, put purple on top of one of their email campaigns to highlight the exclusivity of their special offer.

 Black is often linked with mystery and sadness.
 Yet in email marketing, the black color is associated with luxury and exclusivity.
 In fact, the darker the shade is, the more sophisticated it looks, it is no surprise that this color is widely used to market expensive and high-class products.